shanebarringer/class_challenges/classes/ruby_classes.md

 ```
 Pretty simple stuff right?<br>

 As you've heard many times before.
 In Ruby _everything is an object_...
-The job of a class is to define all of the logic and actions that will be available to our object.
+The job of a class is to define all of the logic and actions that will be available to your object.
 <br>

 In order to **instantiate** (create) objects of a **class**, your class must include an initialize method